mojaloop/thirdparty-sdk/src/README.md

 The perfect solution would be to request a dependency module maintainers to deliver `.d.ts` declaration files.

 Instead, to unlock the use of these dependencies, we have the special `/ambient.d.ts` file where we can keep temporary module declarations.
-This file intentionally is kept outside the main source code folder, so we don't pollute _thirdparty-scheme-adapter_ source code with this temporary workaround.
+This file intentionally is kept outside the main source code folder, so we don't pollute _thirdparty-sdk_ source code with this temporary workaround.